tranxuanthang/lrcget/README.md

 npm run tauri build
 ```

-Your built binaries will be at the following application:
+Your built binaries are located at:

 ```
 ./src-tauri/target/release/